g-h-0-S-t/deleteAllTweets/README.md

 You can also save the JS code as a bookmark and just run it with a click.

 **FYI : Few tweets will remain in the Twitter Server and may not be visible in the Twitter UI after deleting first few thousands of tweets.
 To delete them, run this tool again after few days.
-Twitter UI doesn't seem to handle well showing bulk tweets.**
+Twitter UI doesn't seem to handle well showing bulk tweets.
+Sometimes refreshing the UI and running this tool again helps.**